 Twitter is almost on the verge of adopting a new feature that will give its users more freedom.
 Twitter’s interface now shows particular user recommendations based on their account activity and the kind of tweets they like.

-Twitter CEO Jack Dorsey mentioned that the team at Twitter might change the way a user experiences the platform by giving the user some sort of power to choose their own recommendations.
+Twitter CEO Jack Dorsey mentioned that the Twitter team might change how a user experiences the platform by giving the user some power to choose their own recommendations.
 Jack Dorsey imagined such a future where any users will be able to choose their favorite recommendation algorithm which, in turn, will let them choose what they see on social media.
 This means that the users need not rely on a single algorithm provided by the company.

-Apparently, Dorsey expressed this idea over a conference call with investors, and further mentioned his wish to expand the operation of a decentralized social network.
+Apparently, Dorsey expressed this idea over a conference call with investors, and further mentioned his wish to expand a decentralized social network operation.
 Dorsey allegedly also defended his proposal as to why Twitter should create a network that is not controlled by itself or any other company for that matter.

 Twitter stated that it can either create its own ranking algorithm for people to choose from or provide a “market” for people to choose different algorithm options.
 He said, “This is not only something we can host, but we can also participate in it.
 This not only gives users more choices and helps companies but also encourages more people to participate in social media first.”